ondreian/benjaminclos.com/blog/programming/monads-2-maybe.md

 ## Call Me Maybe?

-Let's extend our base `Maybe` to create our `Maybe` monad to help with this problem.
+We can create the `Maybe` monad by extending our previously explained `Monad`to help with this problem.

 ```javascript